h-michael/fluent-plugin-parse_multiple_value_query/README.md

 ### remove_empty_array :Bool
 You want to remove parsed value that has [] or [""] or [nil].
 You must be this option setting true.
 Default value is false.

+### sub_key :String
+You want to put parsed data into separate key.
+Default value is false.

 ## Relative